kragniz/tor-controller/README.md

   <img src="https://sr.ht/6WbX.png">
 </p>

-Using with nginx ingress
+Using with nginx-ingress
 ------------------------

 tor-controller on its own simply directs TCP traffic to a backend service.
-If you want to serve HTTP stuff, you'll probably want to pair it with nginx-ingress.
+If you want to serve HTTP stuff, you'll probably want to pair it with nginx-ingress or some other ingress controller.

 To do this, first install nginx-ingress normally.
 Then point an onion service at the nginx-ingress-controller, for example: